 You want to work on issues relating to transparency, fairness and efficiency in government functioning; or

-You are concerned about the ineffective and unfair operation of the market economy, and want to work on issues relating to excessive consumption and misleading information;
+You are concerned about the ineffective and unfair operation of the market economy, and want to work on issues relating to excessive consumption and misleading information; or

-And you are looking for a group of professional, well-informed, organised and committed individuals to address these and related public interest issues, then you need to contact CAG.
+You are looking for a group of professional, well-informed, organised and committed individuals to address these and related public interest issues, then you need to contact CAG.

 At CAG, we have always believed that collective voice reaches farther than the voice of an individual.
 For sustainable, holistic solutions, organisations such as ours co-ordinate and voice the grievances of the public, bringing about changes in governance, transparency and accountability in the interest of the common man.